changning/changning.github.io/research.md

 permalink: /research
 ---

-My research has focused on computational studies of materials on the atomic level, including:
+During my PhD and post-doc experience, my research has focused on computational studies of materials on the atomic level, including:
 - energetics/phase stability of disordered and partially disordered alloys/oxides
 - phonon vibrations in crystalline materials
 - density functional theory (DFT) simulation of magnetic materials (ferromagnetic, antiferromagnetic, paramagnetic, nonmagnetic)